Updated: Oct 20, 2022

 Employees are individuals who rely on their jobs for their livelihood, more often than not.
 Employers are often corporations or other businesses with ample resources at their disposal.

-Many California employment law firms focus on representing employers who can pay large fees upfront.
+Many Employment law firms in California focus on representing employers who can pay large fees upfront.
 The "legal strategies" of these companies may involve attempting to intimidate an employee who dares to assert his or her rights until he or she goes away.

-As a California State Bar certified employment lawyer referral service, our employment lawyers understand that California labor law has many provisions protecting employees' rights — something your employer may not want you to know.
+As a California State Bar certified employment lawyer referral service, our Los Angeles Employment Lawyers understand that California labor law has many provisions protecting employees' rights — something your employer may not want you to know.
 And for YOUR benefit, our employment attorneys know the best way to navigate the legal system.

-1000Attorneys.com California lawyers assist staff and plaintiffs in all California labor law fields of practice, including the following employment issues:
+California Employment Lawyers at 1000Attorneys.com assist staff and plaintiffs in all California labor law fields of practice, including the following employment issues:

 Most workers are at-will workers, which means that their employer may terminate their jobs at any time for almost any reason.

 But under California law, there are exceptions to at-will jobs.
 If your employer fires you in breach of an implicit arrangement or breach of public policy, you may be entitled to compensation.

 Employees in California also have the right to be protected from wrongful termination (or unjust promotion):

 In breach of the Act of Equal Jobs and Housing,